rockcoolsaint/grand-marquee-react/README.md

 A horizontal marquee component for React!
 All you do is install, require, **include 4 lines of good old CSS**, and plug in your props and you have a full fledged marquee!

-**Alert** Breaking changes published April 2, 2018.
-The changes were made to the props supplied to <Marquee>.
-The props are now semantically named and all have an equivalent state inside the marquee component.
-See the code example below to see the props.

 # Alert
 You must add these lines to your CSS or the marquee will NOT work:
 ```shell